 Please be aware that any person who presents this card or flyer, wearing no mask, and tries to enter the library at this time may be asked to leave.
 Thank you for your continued patience and cooperation as we work to reopen safely to the public.

-Published in May 7, 2020 by Governor Gretchen Whitmer, this document serves as a guide to reopening the Michigan economy steadily and safely in response to the COVID-19 pandemic.
+Published in May 7, 2020 by Governor Gretchen Whitmer, this document served as a guide to reopening the Michigan economy steadily and safely in response to the COVID-19 pandemic.

-Published June 30, 2020 by Governor Gretchen Whitmer and the COVID-19 Task Force on Education Return to School Advisory Council, this document serves as a guide to reopening Michigan’s schools steadily and safely for the 2020-2021 school year i n=response to the COVID-19 pandemic.
+Published June 30, 2020 by Governor Gretchen Whitmer and the COVID-19 Task Force on Education Return to School Advisory Council, this document served as a guide to reopening Michigan’s schools steadily and safely for the 2020-2021 school year in response to the COVID-19 pandemic.